-- (a) The accuracy of the sensor system shall be within 2 per cent of full-range or ± 5 Nm, whichever is greater; - (b) The torque sensors shall be adjusted to zero before the test with no brake torque applied to the system; - (c) Adjustments of more than [±X Nm] of full-scale are not permitted; - (d) After the test, the torque sensors shall be checked for zero drift.
-A maximum zero-drift of [±X Nm] is acceptable.
+- (a) The accuracy of the sensor system shall be within 2 per cent of full-range or ± 5 Nm, whichever is greater; - (b) The amplifiers for the torque sensors shall be adjusted to zero before the test with no brake torque applied to the system; - (c) After the test, the torque sensors shall be checked for zero drift.
+A maximum zero-drift of ± 0.5 per cent of full-scale is acceptable.